- Scope and remit of the HSSREC

 - Applicants are not invited to present their submissions as a matter of course.
 However, in the event of particular issues, the Committee may request the applicant to attend to assist the Committee in its deliberations.

-- Approved – no amendment.
+- Approved – no amendments required

-- Conditionally Approved – minor amendments required.
+- Conditionally Approved – minor/major amendments required.

 - Resubmit – needs to be resubmitted with substantial amendments.